aayush749/Pong/README.md

 # Pong
-This is a Pong game made by me in C++ with SDL library support.
+This is a Pong game made by me in C++ with SDL2 library.

 # Screenshots